pardhaponugoti/pointillism/README.md

 ## How It Works

 The program loads an image randomly, and resizes it to the size of the screen.
 It chooses a random coordinate on the image and gets the pixel color value.
+It then adds a circle to the canvas of a random size, and the larger the circle is, the more transparent is.
+As time goes on, the range of sizes of the points decreases.